Biodegradable Plastics vs Corflute® and Polypropylene

 At first glance, the term “biodegradable material” sounds like the gold standard of sustainability.
 After all, who wouldn’t want a product that naturally breaks down over time?
 But when we look a little deeper, the story isn’t so simple.
-While biodegradable materials may appear eco-friendly, they often hide drawbacks that make them less effective for real-world applications—especially when compared to durable, fully recyclable materials like PROMEG® polypropylene (PP) and Corflute® (corrugated polypropylene).
+While biodegradable materials may appear eco-friendly, current commercially available biodegradable plastics only break down under specific industrial conditions, and they can’t be recycled through standard systems making them less effective for real-world applications, especially when compared to durable, fully recyclable materials like PROMEG® polypropylene (PP) and Corflute® (corrugated polypropylene).

 Let’s break down the facts